HosseinEbrahimiK/CUDA-bites/0.preliminaries/README.md

 cudaFree(d_data);
 ```

-## Memory Hierarchy
-CUDA exposes several types of memory with different scopes and speeds:

-1.  **Registers**: Fastest memory.
-Private to each thread.
-2.  **Local Memory**: Slower, part of global memory but private to a thread (used for spills).
-3.  **Shared Memory**: Fast, on-chip memory.
-Shared by threads within the same **Block**.
-Used for efficient inter-thread communication.
-4.  **Global Memory**: Largest but slowest (off-chip).
-Accessible by all threads and the Host.
-5.  **Constant Memory**: Read-only cache, fast if all threads read the same address.

 ## Function Specifiers
-To distinguish where a function runs and is called from:
+To distinguish where a function runs and is called from in CUDA code:

 - `__global__`: Runs on Device (GPU), called from Host (CPU).
 This defines a **Kernel**.
 - `__device__`: Runs on Device, called from Device.
 Helper functions for kernels.